PatrickMcGuinness/Form32AutoFlow/README.md

 - `DELETE /api/patients/{id}`
 - `DELETE /api/patients`

 The Next.js UI uses relative `/api/*` fetch calls.
-The supported deployment path is to build the UI and serve it from `form32-server`.
+The supported deployment path is to build the UI and serve it from `form32-server` in a combined package.

 ```bash
 cd src/form32_docling/gui